 Q: Can I dry my safety vest in the dryer?

 A: It depends on the care instructions on the label.
-Some vests may be able to be dried in the dryer on a low heat setting, while others may need to be air-dried.
+Some vests can be dried in a dryer on a low-heat setting, while others require air drying.

 Q: Can I use bleach to wash my safety vest?